Surfer Girl: Background

-The massive success of the Beach Boys' March 1963 album, Surfin' U.S.A., granted Brian Wilson the leverage to convince Capitol to allow him full control over the band's productions, an unprecedented move in the music industry.
-Thanks to the band's hit single, "Surfin' U.S.A.", they had become the preeminent vocal and instrumental group in America.
-Capitol signed his new girl group, the Honeys, which signaled the label's commitment to surf music.
+The Beach Boys had become the pre-eminent vocal and instrumental group in America thanks to their hit single, "Surfin' U.S.A.", and the massive success of the following album of the same name.
+This granted Brian Wilson the leverage to convince Capitol to allow him full control over the band's productions, an unprecedented move in the music industry.
+Capitol signed Wilson's new girl group, the Honeys, which signaled the label's commitment to surf music.

-In addition to the Honeys, Wilson was focused on writing or production work with Jan and Dean and Bob Norberg.
-Still resistant to touring, he had ex-member Al Jardine rejoin the group as his replacement at the band's concerts, starting in April.
-Meanwhile, Jan and Dean released Jan & Dean Take Linda Surfing, which featured the Wilson brothers and David Marks as guests on the tracks "Surfin'" and "Surfin' Safari".
+In addition to his work with the Honeys, Wilson was focused on writing or production work with Jan and Dean and Bob Norberg.
+With Wilson still resistant to touring, he had ex-member Al Jardine rejoin the group as his replacement at the band's concerts from April ongoing.
+Jan and Dean released Jan & Dean Take Linda Surfing in the meantime, which featured the Wilson brothers and David Marks as guests on the tracks "Surfin'" and "Surfin' Safari".

 Production

-Wilson produced Surfer Girl at Western Studio in Hollywood from approximately May 9 to July 16, 1963.
+Wilson produced Surfer Girl at Western Studio in Hollywood from around May 9 to July 16, 1963.
 He recalled some of the sessions lasting up to "nine and ten hours, unheard-of periods of time."
-The 1990 CD liner notes state that the album's ten songs were recorded in one day, but this is unlikely, and since the American Federation of Musicians contracts have been lost, the exact dates and studios are not definitely known.
+The 1990 CD liner notes state that the album's 10 songs were recorded in one day, but this is unlikely, and since the American Federation of Musicians contracts have been lost, the exact dates and studios are not definitely known.

 "The Surfer Moon" was the first Beach Boys recording with a string section.
 Having recruited members of the Wrecking Crew to help realize his productions with the Honeys, this album also marked the first occasion that those musicians were enlisted for certain Beach Boys tracks – specifically, on two songs, "Hawaii" and "Our Car Club".
 Mike Love's sister Maureen played harp on "Hawaii" and "Catch a Wave".
-Wilson considered the latter to feature his "first big Beach Boy vocal arrangement".
+Wilson considered “Catch a Wave” to feature his "first big Beach Boy vocal arrangement".

-Other songs recorded in the middle of these sessions included the originals "Back Home", which was later remade for their 1976 album 15 Big Ones, and "Black Wednesday", which was later reworked as "Run-Around Lover" and recorded by the singer Sharon Marie.
+Other songs recorded in the middle of these sessions included the originals "Back Home", which was later remade for their 1976 album 15 Big Ones, and "Black Wednesday", which was later reworked as "Run-Around Lover" and recorded by singer Sharon Marie.
 These were Wilson's first recordings at Gold Star Studios.